lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Reynolds returns ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+The first event shows the men's bath, where Kongman is interested in the "sexy conversation" the women must be having in their bath.
+Wanting to take a quick peek, he tries to sucker Stahn in to "climbing the mountain."

 ![](stahn-guide/sub113_1.png)
-▲ Kongman's plan to entice Stahn to "climb the mountain" is reveal because of his loud mouth.
+▲ Kongman's plan to entice Stahn to "climb the mountain" is revealed because of his loud mouth.

 ---